 About Our Mentorship Program

-SCBWI-MI has offered a mentorship program for its members since 2000.
-Only one mentorship is offered per year and the eligible category (illustration, novels, picture books) varies in an effort to fairly serve our membership.
-Strong participation in a program—or lack of entrants—may affect the frequency of that category in the future.
-Program details, including eligibility requirements and category of competition, are announced in late summer and the entry deadline is early September.
-The winner is announced at our Fall Conference and the year-long mentorship runs from January to December of the following year.
+SCBWI-MI has offered a mentorship program for its non-Published And Listed (non-PAL) members since 2000.
+The mentorship rotates on a yearly basis between the genres of picture book text, illustration and novels.
+Program details, including eligibility requirements and category of competition, are announced in early spring, and the submission window is in June.
+The winner is announced in the fall, and the year-long mentorship runs from January to December of the following year.

-You must be a member with primary residence in Michigan to be eligible.
+You must be a member with primary residence in Michigan to be eligible for either mentorship.
 Other requirements are listed within the details of the current year's program.
-If you'd like to see a mentorship program offered in your genre, speak up.
-Chat with our Advisory Committee, or become an active volunteer in our chapter and offer to help mold a new program.
+If you have suggestions for improvements or additions to the mentorship program or questions about upcoming programs, please contact SCBWI-MI Mentorship Coordinator, Ann Finkelstein.

 Mentorship Program History: